DFKI-NLP/tohyve-services/text_to_speech_conversion/README.md

 # Text To Speech conversion (TTS)
-It's a tool to take a text and create a speech out of it.
-For speech transformation it uses Nvidia's NeMo [(Text-to-Speech)](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/tts/intro.html) models.
+Generates speech for an input text.
+For speech transformation it uses Nvidia's NeMo [(Text-to-Speech)](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/tts/intro.html).
 It only takes German(de) or English(en) texts and converts them to their respective speech (.wav) versions.

 ## Installing Using Docker:
 ### To Pull it: